RCAF Station Guelph: No. 1 Nutritional Laboratory

-The No 1.
-Nutritional Laboratory was established in February 1943 with F/L Hugh Branion as Officer Commanding.
+The No. 1 Nutritional Laboratory was established in February 1943 with F/L Hugh Branion as Officer Commanding.
 It was part of the medical branch of the Royal Canadian Air Force.
-The lab tested food samples from all the RCAF stations in Ontario, and some in Quebec, to ensure that the kitchens at these stations were preparing food correctly.
-Periodically staff members of the laboratory would travel to the stations and inspect their kitchens.
+The lab tested food samples from all RCAF stations in Ontario, and some in Quebec, to ensure that the kitchens at these stations prepared food correctly.
+Periodically, laboratory staff travelled to the stations and inspected their kitchens.

 No. 1 Test Kitchen

 The No. 1 Test Kitchen was also established in February 1943.
 New recipes were developed in the Test Kitchen before they were used at the other air stations.
 A typical development cycle lasted 10 weeks.
 The Test Kitchen was located in Creelman Hall.

 No. 15 RCAF Detachment - Radio Mechanics School

-"Radio Mechanic" was a termed used in 1940 to describe "radar technician".
-In 1940 the term "radar" had not been coined and the British referred to radar as "Radio Direction Finding".
+"Radio Mechanic" was a term used in 1940 to describe a "radar technician".
+In 1940, the term "radar" had not been coined, and the British referred to radar as "Radio Direction Finding".
 Radar technology was a secret, strategic part of the air war.
 Thousands of technicians were required to install and maintain radar sets in aircraft and ground stations.

 The RCAF began sending airmen to the OAC in June 1941 for theoretical training in electronics, radio, and radar.
-The class size was 75 and the course lasted 13 weeks with Professor W. C. Blackwood of the Physics Department in charge.
+The class size was 75, and the course lasted 13 weeks with Professor W. C. Blackwood of the Physics Department in charge.
 Trainees who passed the course went on to practical training either at No. 31 Range and Direction Finding School or at a similar establishment in the United Kingdom.

-With the establishment of the air station in July 1941 the Radio Mechanics School became part of No. 4 Wireless School.
-581 radio mechanics were trained before the school closed in March 1943.
+With the establishment of the air station in July 1941, the Radio Mechanics School became part of No. 4 Wireless School.
+All told, 581 radio mechanics were trained before the school closed in March 1943.